 Approximately 30 days before your Term Note is scheduled to mature, you will receive a letter notifying you of the options and specific instructions.
 When your note matures you may 1) roll it over for the same term at the then current rate, 2) reinvest the note for a different term, 3) redeem a portion of the note and reinvest the balance or 4) redeem the whole amount of the note.
-If you want it to roll over for the same term, you do not have to notify us unless you are a resident of Oregon.This states requires that you notify us of your intentions in writing.
+If you want it to roll over for the same term, you do not have to notify us unless you are a resident of Oregon or Washington.This states requires that you notify us of your intentions in writing.
 Again, the maturity notice will give instructions specific to the state regulations, if any.

 The Program is not required to redeem all or part of any Fixed or Adjustable Rate Term Note before its maturity.
 When the Program does agree to redeem before maturity, an early withdrawal penalty will be applied.
 The penalties are spelled out in the Offering Circular.
 The early withdrawal penalties do not affect withdrawals from Mission Market Fund Notes.